 Abstinence is the only way to prevent it 100%.
 Get the HPV vaccine before you become sexually active and always use a latex, polyurethane, or polyisoprene condom during sex to reduce your chance of getting infected.
 The vaccine is given in 3 doses and helps prevent most cases of HPV that lead to cervical cancer.
 Routine Pap smears help prevent cervical cancer.

-Know if your partner is infected before having sex.
 Abstinence is the only way to prevent it 100%.
-Latex, polyurethane, or polyisoprene condoms can protect you only if they cover the sore, but sores can appear anywhere in the body not covered by a condom.
+Communicate with your partner before having sex to know if they are infected.
+Latex, polyurethane, or polyisoprene condoms can protect you only if they cover the sore, but sores can appear anywhere on or in the body, including parts not covered by a condom.
+Avoid sex until all symptoms have gone away after treatment.

 You may feel abnormal vaginal discharge (most common), abdominal pain, bleeding between periods, pain during urination or sex, or frequent urination.
 However, many women never have symptoms.
+Men may experience a burning sensation during urination and an unusual discharge from the penis that may be white, yellow, or green.
+They may also have swollen testicles.

-Know if your partner is infected before having sex.
 Abstinence is the only way to prevent it 100%.
-Use a latex, polyurethane, or polyisoprene condom every time you have sex.
-Don’t forget that you can get it through oral sex too.
+Communicate with your partner before having sex to know if your partner is infected.
+Use a latex, polyurethane, or polyisoprene condom EVERY time you have sex.
+Don’t forget that you can get it through oral sex, too.
+Avoid sex until all symptoms have gone away after treatment.

 An internal condom is similar to the external one, except you wear it inside your vagina.
 It’s a good way to protect yourself against a pregnancy and STIs if your partner doesn’t like condoms.
 If you use it perfectly it’s very effective.
 But a lot of people don’t use it right, that’s why it is not as effective as the male condom.
 Don’t forget to use a water-based lubricant for best results.